sqooid/nvcli/readme.md

+Due to no longer having an Nvidia GPU I'm unable to develop this tool any further.
+Apologies to anyone requesting additional features.

 ## Description

 This is a tiny application that allows you to set your monitors' resolution, refresh rate, scaling mode, position and rotation in the command-line.